vi7n/PortMaf/Readme.md

 todo's
-- edit about section ( remove stuff about the financial modeling and whatnot)
+- add more details and media for projects (imaghes, running simulation, etc)